The Double Refuge ✝︎ Saint Francis

 An ordinary Mahjong, May 2005, Author: Tage Olsin.
 From Wikimedia commons (cropped by RYC)

-Third, Pascal starts with a debatable premise, an almost Old Testament pronouncement: God is, or He isn’t.
-It would be more accurate to observe, We think or believe that God exists or doesn’t exist.
-This distinction may seem small to some, yet it gets at the epistemology of belief, especially as this relates to agnosticism.
-Pascal’s premise leaves out a fact he acknowledges elsewhere: we don’t know that God exists or doesn’t exist.
-We may think or believe one way or the other, but we don’t know, at least not in a demonstrable or verifiable way.
+Pascal’s premise God is, or He isn’t leaves out a fact he acknowledges elsewhere: we don’t know that God exists or doesn’t exist.
 Any choice we make about God’s existence remains an opinion based on two unquantifiable and unqualifiable alternatives.
 The choice overlooks, or overshoots, the basic human experience of not knowing.
 How can we evaluate the relative truth of two options if we can’t understand either option with any degree of certainty?
-The only thing we know for sure is that we’re unable to make a clear choice between one or the other.
-And yet, Pascal insists that we must choose.
+How can the muddled human mind, with its sense-distortions of memory and its self-driven needs, aspire to such clarity of discernment?

 From Cambodia, Le Guimet Museum, Paris (photos RYC)